 Our success in business depends on our ability to meet a range of environmental and social challenges.
-We must operate safely and manage the effect our activities can have on neighbouring communities and wider society.
+We must operate safely and manage the effect of our activities on neighbouring communities and wider society.
 This is central to the responsible delivery of energy.
-If we fail to do this, we may incur liabilities or sanctions, lose business opportunities, harm our reputation, or our licence to operate may be impacted.
+If we fail to do this, we may incur liabilities or sanctions, lose business opportunities, harm our reputation, and then risk our licence to operate.

-Today, society faces one of its toughest challenges ever: how to provide more energy to a growing world population, while also reducing the greenhouse gas emissions that contribute to climate change and to air pollution, which affect people around the world.
+Today, society faces one of its toughest challenges: how to provide more energy to a growing world population, while also reducing GHG emissions that contribute to climate change and air pollution.

 Net Carbon Footprint

 In 2017, Shell announced a long-term ambition to reduce the Net Carbon Footprint of the energy products we sell, in step with society’s drive to reduce GHG emissions as it moves towards the goal of the Paris Agreement.
 We aim to reduce the Net Carbon Footprint of the energy products we sell – expressed in grams of carbon dioxide (CO2) equivalent per megajoule consumed – by around half by 2050, and as an interim step, by 2035, we aim for a reduction of around 20% compared with our 2016 level, both predicated on societal progress.

 To operationalise this long-term ambition, in December 2018, we committed to set specific Net Carbon Footprint targets for shorter-term periods.
 Each year a target will be set for the next three- or five-year period.
 The target-setting process started in 2019 and will run to 2050.

 In early 2019, it was decided to set a Net Carbon Footprint target for 2021 of 2-3%, and in early 2020, to set a Net Carbon Footprint target for 2022 of 3-4% lower than our 2016 Net Carbon Footprint of 79 grams of CO2 equivalent per megajoule.